thejessleigh/talks/python_talks/why_python/why_python.md

 ^ The best way to learn how to code is simply by doing it.
 Start by doing the first few lessons on Codecademy to get a feel for Python.

+^ Jump off of codecademy as soon as possible.
+Codecademy won't teach you how to set up a development environment or how to think for yourself.

-^ Jump off of codecademy as soon as possible and try to build something small, like a command line flashcard game or a to-do list manager.
+^ Try to build something small, like a command line flashcard game or a to-do list manager.
 The sooner you start building something on your own, the sooner you'll figure out if Python is clicking for you as a first language.

 ^ Never be afraid to ask for help.
 Stack Overflow, blogs, local Slack commuinites are all great resources for beginning developers